Triooo7/Bashscript/README.md

 4-Conditional Statements \
 5-Loops \
 6-Script input \
-7-Script output \
+7-Script output
-8-how to send output from one script to another scrpt \
+8-how to send output from one script to another script \
 9-String Processing \
 10-Numbers and Arithmetic \
 11-Declare Command \